Skip to main content

 Schemas are synced, no changes to be made.

-If you encounter any issues during this step, don't hesitate to reach out to us.
+If you encounter any issues during this step, reach out via your shared Slack Connect channel (commercial PoC) or use the Community Support channels.